Exafunction/codeium.vim/README.md

 1. Install [Vim](https://github.com/vim/vim) (at least 9.0.0185) or [Neovim](https://github.com/neovim/neovim/releases/latest) (at
    least 0.6)

-2. Install `Exafunction/codeium.vim` using your vim plugin manager of choice, or manually.
+2. Install `Exafunction/windsurf.vim` using your vim plugin manager of choice, or manually.
 See [Installation Options](#-installation-options) below.

-3. Run `:Codeium Auth` to set up the plugin and start using Codeium.
+3. Run `:Codeium Auth` to set up the plugin and start using Windsurf.

-You can run `:help codeium` for a full list of commands and configuration options, or see [this guide](https://www.codeium.com/vim_tutorial) for a quick tutorial on how to use Windsurf.
+You can run `:help codeium` for a full list of commands and configuration options, or see [this guide](https://www.windsurf.com/vim_tutorial) for a quick tutorial on how to use Windsurf.

 ## 🛠️ Configuration